melange-re/melange-re.github.io/blog/posts/whats-2024-brought-to-melange-so-far.md

 libraries that share the same name, as long as they're defined in different build contexts ([dune#10222](https://github.com/ocaml/dune/issues/10222)).
-Support for libraries with the same name in multiple contexts landed in [dune#10307](https://github.com/ocaml/dune/pull/10307) and we'll be diving deeper into what led us to this solution and what it enables in a separate blog post.
+Support for libraries with the same name in multiple contexts landed in [dune#10307](https://github.com/ocaml/dune/pull/10307).
+We'll be diving deeper into what led us to this solution and what it enables in a separate blog post.
+For now, the remaining work relates to selecting which build context to use for editor integration when using multi-context builds.

 ## Community at large